These easy stockings from old sweaters are a simple way to make stockings! Anyone can make them.

 Cut a 4″ strip from the remaining wool to serve as a hanging-loop.

 If you are not making a fold-down cuff, fold the loop in half and pin about 1″ down from the top between the two layers where the seam will go along the outside edge of the stocking.

 If you are turning the edge down for a cuff, pin the loop inside the seam at the top of where the cuff will begin.

-With right-sides together, pin along outside edges.
-(Sometimes you can use pre-existing seams, depending where you cut out the pattern pieces.)
+With right sides together, pin along outside edges.
+(Sometimes you can use pre-existing seams, depending on where you cut out the pattern pieces.)
 Sew outside seams using a 1/2″ seam allowance.